Hello dear, I am extremely grateful that you ended up here to get to know more about me.

 I quit my job on July 13th 2014, with no idea of what would be next.
 I started to rest, realizing that I had ran and rushed most of my life to accomplish goals that were not necessarily mine.
 I spent a lot of time with my son catching up for all of the time I spent away from home.
 I understood that I was not the father I really wanted to be; which ultimately lead me to leave the corporate world.
 This period started a long journey of introspection and self discovery; a painful one for the most part.
 In my quest of finding my next step in life, I started to question everything, making difficult realizations and happy ones.
 All of this lead to one huge spiritual awakening that changed my life forever in 2015.

 After one year of consulting work to pay the bills, I created my company in 2016.
 I started to write and create again.
 This love of writing date back from my teenage years but somehow got buried by practicalities of everyday life.
 My creativity has blossomed ever since I embraced myself.
 2017, is an important year for me, probably the most important of my entire life.
 This is the year I decided to love myself unconditionally.
-I became a vegan.
 I became a father of a little girl.
 As I am evolving personally, professionally and spiritually, the need to share has become urgent.
-Almost like an evidence.

 There have been defining moments in my life’s journey.
 Don’t expect the standard resume, graduations dates, and society’s labels for accomplishments here.